 There's also an episode when Alisha abused her power, until she realised the lack of value and meaning in her sexual encounters.

 Curtis wishes for a chance to run again, but it complicates his life in unforeseen ways.

 Bittersweet Ending: The Series 3 finale.
-Simon and Alisha are locked in a time loop of falling in love and dying for all eternity.
-Lampshaded when Rudy asks whether he should be happy or sad and Curtis tells him "both".
+Simon and Alisha are locked in a time loop of falling in love and dying.
+Lampshaded when Rudy asks whether he should be happy or sad, and Curtis tells him "both".

 Blatant Lies: Angry at "Jesus" for misusing their powers, Nathan states that it's not as if the main cast have murdered and raped anyone.
 Curtis quickly shoots him down, reminding him that actually, they have.

 Nathan: When we had our powers, we didn't rape or kill anyone!
 Curtis: What?
 She raped me, and we've killed loads of people!
 Nathan: Well...yeah, but...we're the good guys!
 Curtis: We'll get you an ambulance.
 Hold in there.
 You'll be fine.

 Blessed with Suck: Everybody, to a degree.
 The show focuses a great deal on the annoying and inconvenient aspects of having a superpower.
 Some people have powers that are practically useless, or just drove them crazy.

 Special mention must go to Alisha, who is nearly raped every time she touches a man for the first few episodes.